shoeffner/mthesis/src/models_and_methods.md

 in turn is fix in relation to the screen.
 So by knowing the camera location, the screen corners needed to solve @eq:matrix-intersection can be found trivially.

-[^raddouble]: Because OpenCV uses doubles with no limited ranges to represent orientations, it is possible that the values are outside of the defined intervals in the actual OpenCV implementation.
+[^raddouble]: Because OpenCV uses floating points numbers with no limited ranges to represent orientations, it is possible that the values are outside of the defined intervals in the actual OpenCV implementation.

 In Gaze head pose estimation is performed closely following the approach outlined by @Mallick2016.
 The pose only needs to be estimated indirectly by